-The attended calls, considering attended calls the accepted and the rejected calls and those where the door has been opened from the incoming call dialog, are represented by the icon , and the not attended ones by the icon .
+The attended calls, considering attended calls the accepted and the rejected calls and those where the door has been opened, are represented by the icon \checkmark , and the not attended ones by the icon \checkmark .
 Moreover, if there is a not attended call since the last time the call log was accessed, the indicative icon appears on the button to access the call log, as shows the following figure.